Spicy and Sweet Brussels Sprouts - an explosion of tangy, sweet and zesty flavors. A quick and easy side dish that you'll make again and again.

 The B man has had enough.
 He’s decided he’s not going out like this.
 He’s been researching and plotting on the best way to eradicate or let’s just say permanently “relocate” our unwanted fury guests.
 I’ll spare you all the details but let’s just say the vole’s days are numbered – and the number I have in mind is less than one, and rhymes with “hero.”
 Sanderino to the rescue! (superman emoji)

 I have to say I’ve been crushing on these little guys for a while now.
-They are crunchy and bite-sized and act like little sponges, soaking up whatever goodness you cook them with.?
-They are so versatile!
-A couple of my other favorite flavors are these Balsamic Glazed Brussels Sprouts or these Asiago Cheese Brussels Sprouts.
+They are crunchy and bite-sized and act like little sponges, soaking up whatever goodness you cook them with.

 This preparation is literally the perfect balance of spicy, tangy and sweet.